agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 assumption of the career changes factors in the time from when they actually started in 2011.
 If we take the number of career changes to be 1k, then the total number of lives saved by the above calculation goes to 1140 lives saved over a life time.
-So for now it said that 500-1000 lives is estimated to be saved as an analyst.
+So for now it is said that 500-1000 lives is estimated to be saved as an analyst.

 [An analyst from GiveWell](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) has made this calculation (from which I